-A public consultation was carried out by the East West Railway company in 2021.
-They are currently reviewing responses.
-We had hoped to hear about the results in late 2022, but that has been postponed until some time in 2023.
+A non-statutory public consultation was carried out by the East West Railway company in 2021.

 This web page includes below a selection of questions raised in the course of the consultation, and submissions made.